h-Index Manipulation by Undoing Merges: Introduction

-\looseness=-1 In the case of splitting, we assume that, most of the time, an author will maintain a correct profile in which all necessary merges are performed.
+In the case of splitting, we assume that, most of the time, an author will maintain a correct profile in which all necessary merges are performed.
 Some of these merges may decrease the \hind{}.
-For instance, this can be the case when the two most cited papers are the conference and journal version of the same article.
-A very realistic scenario is that at certain times, for example when being evaluated by their dean, an author may temporally undo some of these merges to increase artificially his or her \hind{}.
+For instance, this can be the case when the two most cited papers are the conference and archived version of the same article.
+A very realistic scenario is that at certain times, for example when being evaluated by their dean\footnote{ \citet{Les15} pointed out that the \hind{} is the modern equivalent of the old saying ``Deans can't read, they can only count.''
+He also remarked that the idea of ``least publishable units'' by dividing one's reports into multiple (short) papers has been around since the 1970s.}, an author may temporally undo some of these merges to increase artificially her or his \hind{}.
 A further point which distinguishes manipulation by splitting from manipulation by merging is that for merging it is easier to detect whether someone cheats too much.
-This can be done by looking at the titles of merged articles~\cite{BKNSW16}.
+This can be done by looking at the titles of merged articles~\citep{BKNSW16}.
 In contrast, it is much harder to prove that someone is manipulating by splitting; the manipulator can always claim to be too busy or that he or she does not know how to operate the profile.

 The main theoretical conclusion from our work is that \hind{} manipulation by splitting merged articles\footnote{Google Scholar allows authors to group different versions of an article.
 We call the resulting grouping a \emph{merged article}.
-Google Scholar author profiles typically contain many merged articles, e.g.\ an arXiv version with a conference version and with a journal version.} is typically computationally easier than manipulation by merging.
-Hence, undoing all merges and then merging from scratch might be intractable in cases while, on the contrary, computing an optimal splitting is computationally feasible.
-The only good news (and, in a way, a recommendation) in this sense is that if one would use the citation measure ``$\mcites$'' as defined by van Bevern et al.~\cite{BKNSW16}, then manipulation is computationally much harder than for the ``$\ucites$'' measure used by Google Scholar.
-We also experimented with data from Google Scholar profiles~\cite{BKNSW16}.
+Google Scholar author profiles typically contain many merged articles, e.g.\ an arXiv version with a conference version and a journal version.} is typically computationally easier than manipulation by merging.
+Hence, undoing all merges and then merging from scratch might be computationally intractable in cases while, on the contrary, computing an optimal splitting is computationally feasible.
+The only good news (and, in a way, a recommendation) in this sense is that if one would use the citation measure ``$\mcites$'' as defined by \citet{BKNSW16}, then manipulation is computationally much harder than for the ``$\ucites$'' measure used by Google Scholar.
+In the practical part of our work, we experimented with data from Google Scholar profiles~\citep{BKNSW16}.

-\paragraph{Models for Splitting Articles.}
+\paragraph{Models for splitting articles.}